dsaraf-hub/joaucsd/joa.md

           <p class="cta-text" style="text-align:center;">(74 MB)</p>
       </div>
         <div class="col-lg-9 text-center text-lg-left">
-          <h3 class="cta-title1" style="font-size:20px;">Windows</h3>
+          <h3 class="cta-title1" style="font-size:20px;">Mac OS X</h3>
-          <p class="cta-text1">Tested for Mac OS X 10.15 (Catalina) or greater.
+          <p class="cta-text1">Tested for Mac OS X 10.11 or earlier.
 It may work on earlier versions of Mac OS X. This version of JOA contains an embedded Java environment and does not require a separate Java download.</p>
           <br><br>
           <h3 class="cta-title1" style="font-size:20px;">Windows</h3>
-          <p class="cta-text1">Tested for Windows 10.
-It has not been tested under Windows 8.1 or earlier versions of Windows.
-This version of JOA contains an embedded Java environment and does not require a separate Java download</p>
+          <p class="cta-text1">Tested for Windows 7, 8, and 8.1.
+It has not been tested under Windows 10 or XP.
+This version of JOA contains an embedded Java environment and does not require a separate Java download.</p>
         </div>
       </div>
     </div>